DannieBGoode/opensx70/_posts/2020/11/2020-11-10-pneumatics.md

 <p><a href="https://vimeo.com/479771662">66ms_Alpha_C0011_T</a> from <a href="https://vimeo.com/user2146483">Joaquin de Prada</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
 First a sort of benchmark, an older video with an older prototype.

-Now my totally unscientific tests with prototype XXI.
-Keep in mind that I feel that at "normal" setting, I feel that is running a bit slow.
+Now my totally unscientific tests with prototype XXI at "normal" setting, I feel that is running a bit slow.
 But for comparison, I guess it illustrates what can be accomplished.

 <iframe src="https://player.vimeo.com/video/472039950" width="640" height="444" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe> normal pneumatic
 <iframe src="https://player.vimeo.com/video/472040298" width="640" height="430" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe> pneumatic set at P=-3